softwaresaiyajin/ios-modular-app-demo/README.md

 # Modularisation
 Modularisation is process of breaking down the application into smaller maintainable and reliable micro-services.
-Modularised architecture categorises use-cases of the application in to feature modules, thus, clearly defining the responsibility of each module inside a dynamic framework.
+Modularised architecture categorises use-cases of the application into feature modules, thus, clearly defining the responsibility of each module inside a dynamic framework.

 Below are some of the most useful features of modularised app:
  - [Build Parallelisation](https://shashikantjagtap.net/wwdc18-modern-tips-for-optimising-swift-build-time-in-xcode-10/) - If  you look at your dependency graph and you don't see complex nested dependencies, you can actually take advantage of your multi-core processors to speed up build time.
  - Code Reusability - Features/ UI components developed can be extracted and versioned for reuse in other applications.
  - Encapsulated Scope - Major issue in huge application is the maintainability and further scalability.
-When a bug comes up, most of the times developers have to go through a number of classes and deep inheritance hell to find the issue.
+When a bug comes up, most of the time, developers have to go through a number of classes and deep inheritance hell to find the issue.
 Clearly defining the scope of a feature eliminates this and prevents the issue from affecting other features.
 - Easier Testing - Scope is defined thus making testing is also bounded task.
 - Team Collaboration - Unlike in a typical huge application where developers' working copies often conflict with one another, here,  developers can work in parallel on separate features without that worry since the scope is encapsulated.

 Having discussed how this can help your development, there are also disadvantages developers should look into:
- - When dependency graph becomes a long list, checking out code becomes too tedious regardless which dependency manager you're using.
+ - When dependency graph becomes a long list, checking out code becomes too time-consuming regardless which dependency manager you're using.
- - Huge binary size - Compared to a monolith app, the either the archive or iPa is comparably huge.
+ - Huge binary size - Compared to a monolith app, either the archive or iPa is comparably huge.
 One of major factors affecting the adoption rate of application version is its size.
-In iOS applications the 3G download, as of writing, is currently limited to 150MB.
-This shouldn't be a problem considering Apple continues to make improvements in their appstore.
+In iOS applications, the 3G download, as of writing, is currently limited to 150MB.
+(This shouldn't be a problem considering Apple continues to make improvements in their appstore.)
  - Syncing Build Configuration -  By default, iOS applications has two build configurations -- Debug and Release.
 Most developers prefer to add another one, Adhoc, for their adhoc deployments.
 This extra build configuration should also exist in your subprojects to successfully do an archive, otherwise, you have to do extra work and modify the framework mapping of your application layer.

 # Architecture